mahsammalik/analytics-and-reporting-management-duplicate/README.md

 ## Use

+1. Install following packages from npm.
+    >     ajv
+    >     lodash
+    >     validator
+    >     yamljs
 1. Create a new folder in 'src' called 'definitions' and add your swagger 2.0 swagger specification file.
-2. Add 'schemaValidatorMW.js' middlware in 'middlewares' folder.
+1. Add 'schemaValidatorMW.js' middlware in 'middlewares' folder.
-3. Change the path of swagger file to your swagger 2.0 specification in 'schemaValidatorMW' middleware.
+1. Change the path of swagger file to your swagger 2.0 specification in 'schemaValidatorMW' middleware.
-4. Add 'schema' folder from to 'util' folder.
+1. Add 'schema' folder from to 'util' folder.
-5. Import 'schemaValidatorMW' in app.js
+1. Import 'schemaValidatorMW' in app.js
-6. Add 'schemaValidator' as an application middlerware in app.js before calling routes.
+1. Add 'schemaValidator' as an application middlerware in app.js before calling routes.
     >     app.use(schemaValidator)